Matex600/Warhammer-Quiz/README.md

 ## Game Logo
  ![Game logo](assets/readme-files/gamelogo.PNG)
- * This shows the user what the game instantly.
+ * The main image of the page helps the user identify the theme of the site.

 ## Navigation
  ![Nav Bar](assets/readme-files/navbar.PNG)
  * Navigation bar with Home and About for easy access across different pages.
- * Responsive and has hover feature to help user identify where cursor is located.
+ * It is responsive and has a hover feature to help user identify where cursor is located.

 ## Title
  ![Site Title](assets/readme-files/title.PNG)